 Looking for a delicious fall cocktail?
-This Michigan Apple Cider Sangria combines the spiced red wine Witches Brew from Northern Michigan’s Leelanau Cellars with fresh apple cider, Honeycrisp apples, cinnamon, brandy, and citrus for a truly autumn-inspired libation.
+This Michigan Apple Cider Sangria combines the spiced red wine Witches Brew from Northern Michigan’s Leelanau Cellars with fresh apple cider, Honeycrisp apples, cinnamon, brandy, and citrus for a truly autumn-inspired cocktail.

-Ingredients In Michigan Apple Cider Sangria
+Ingredients in Michigan Apple Cider Sangria

 In this sangria inspired by autumn in Michigan, you’ll notice flavors of apple cider, cinnamon, nutmeg, and sweet Honeycrisp apples in each sip.
 For this easy-to-make fall cocktail, you’ll need:

-- Spiced Red Wine — I used Leelanau Cellars Witches Brew, a sweet, spiced red wine made in the Traverse City area’s Leelanau Peninsula AVA.
+Spiced Red Wine — I used Leelanau Cellars Witches Brew, a sweet, spiced red wine made in the Traverse City area’s Leelanau Peninsula AVA.

-- Apple Cider — You’ll often find this in the produce section of your local grocery store during the fall, or you can purchase fresh apple cider at one of these Michigan cider mills.
+Apple Cider — You’ll often find this in the produce section of your local grocery store during the fall, or you can purchase fresh apple cider at one of these Michigan cider mills.

-- Cinnamon Sticks — I used cinnamon sticks in the sangria and as a garnish.
+Cinnamon Sticks — I used cinnamon sticks in the sangria and as a garnish.

-- Honeycrisp Apples — Sweet and crisp, these apples can be found by late August in the produce section of Michigan grocery stores.
-As the third largest producer of apples in the United States, Michigan apples are also sold in 32 states and 18 countries.
 You’ll also find Honeycrisp apples at Michigan’s farmers’ markets, roadside farm stands, cider mills, and apple orchards.
 You can even pick your own Honeycrisp apples at U-pick orchards around Michigan.

-- Citrus — I prefer using the juice of a freshly squeezed lemon, but you can substitute with 2 tbsp of bottled lemon juice.
+Citrus — I prefer using the juice of a freshly squeezed lemon, but you can substitute it with 2 tbsp of bottled lemon juice.
 You’ll also need a navel orange to slice, and you can use orange juice or the juice of an additional navel orange.

-Where Can You Find Witches Brew?
+Where Can You Find Leelanau Cellars Witches Brew?

 Beginning in late summer and throughout the fall, you’ll find Leelanau Cellars’ seasonal spiced red wine in the local wine section at Meijer stores around Michigan.
 If you don’t live in Michigan or can’t find Witches Brew in your area, you may be able to have it shipped directly from the winery.